Bumblebee202111/doubean-public/README.md

 ### Functionality

-The app is composed of 3 main screens, two of which are left blank for future development.
+The app is composed of 3 main screens, two of which are blank and left for future development.

 #### GroupFragment